 Currently, the Commission is working with experts in the field to design a Teaching Performance Assessment for teachers seeking an Education Specialist credential.
-Education Specialist credential programs will be implementing this TPA as part of the new standards beginning in the summer or fall 2022.
+Pilot and field tests are being conducted during 2021 and the spring of 2022 with candidates in approved Education Specialist credential programs to inform the development of a TPA for special education teachers.
+Education Specialist credential programs will be implementing a commission approved TPA as part of the new standards beginning in the summer or fall 2022.